 Resources for chemical water quality monitoring are listed below.
 Click here for more information on biological water quality monitoring using benthic macroinvertebrates (stream bugs).

 NEW!
-Our Water Quality Manual has been updated and streamlined for 2018.
+Our Water Quality Manual has been updated and streamlined for the 2019-2020 school year.
 Inside you will find a bit of history for each water quality testing program, some background information about each of the tests, updated instruction and data sheets, and additional activities to assist you on monitoring day!

 Water Quality Monitoring Videos